 Alright, this one depends on the age of your kids.
 I saw a lot of kids there, mostly being pushed, pulled, worn, or carried; and word to the wise… They have the worst excuse for bathrooms in the world.
 Ella took one look at it and ran away screaming.
 The potty seat in the back of the SUV saved us on this one.

-Of course we picked the day to do this that 3 full tour buses showed up and we couldn’t go in because they were full, but we did go when we went several years ago, and it was so much fun!
-We ended up going to the Alacatraz Museum instead this time, and I didn’t think it was family friendly at all.
-The kids were board to tears.
-In fact, in my opinion, guests under 17 shouldn’t even be allowed due to the graphic content in criminal history that’s discussed.
-The Titanic Museum is much more family oriented, in my opinion.
+Of course, we picked the day to do this that 3 full tour buses showed up and we couldn’t go in because they were full, but we did go when we went several years ago, and it was so much fun!
+We ended up going to the Alcatraz Museum instead this time, and I didn’t think it was family friendly at all.

 Dolly Parton’s Stampede (previously Dixie Stampede).